The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

 The first step that will help us to overcome these habits lies in the process of awareness.
 We must become aware of these limiting habits first and foremost before we are able to successfully overcome and transform them.

-When working through limiting habits, it’s important to reflect on the power of our questions, and on the ability they have to dramatically transform our patterns of behavior.
+When working on limiting habits, it’s important to reflect on the power of our questions, and on the ability they have to dramatically transform our patterns of behavior.

 To help you with this, utilize what and how questions that are focused on solutions and possibilities that will help you to break out of the limiting patterns of behavior.
 The more effective solution-centered questions you ask of each limiting habit, the greater sense of confidence you will muster within yourself to successfully overcome this psychological roadblock.